 The GPUSA Board of Directors (BoD) meets quarterly.
 Items recommended by the GPUSA RC are considered as necessary.
 When considering the items, the BoD takes into account the comments of the RC as well as the original request.
 The BoD may also establish when a particular recommendation is to become effective.
 Normally, this would be immediately, or June 1st of the following year.

-The GPUSA RC comprises nine to eleven members, one of whom is selected chairman.
+The GPUSA RC comprises thirteen members, one of whom is selected chairman.
 They are invariably avid supports of GPUSA with a strong technical knowledge and, in addition, a sense of where the class should be headed in the future.